leafsphp/new-docs/leaf-mvc/v/2.0/utils/console.md

 To create a new command, you may use the `g:command` aloe command.
 This command will create a new command class in the default commands directory.

-The default directory for commands in Leaf API and Leaf MVC is `App\Console`, with skeleton, you're free to decide where to place your commands.
+The default directory for commands in leaf MVC and Leaf MVC is `App\Console`, with skeleton, you're free to decide where to place your commands.

 ```sh
 php leaf g:command SendMail